carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper

+This project was born because it was so difficult for me to keep track of the amount of data jobs on recruitment websites.
+Its too time consuming cutting and pasting all of this imformation into an Excel spreadsheet for further analysis.

-This code allows the scraping of job details from the cwjobs.co.uk website and export the data to a CSV file.
+This code allows the scraping of job details from the cwjobs.co.uk website.
+You can search for a given job title and location over a specific time period and export the data to a CSV file.

 It's a simple way to export a list of jobs you are interested in to Excel giving the following information:
 * Job Keyword & Location